smcclab/smc-course/_resources/02-tools.md

 [Gibber](https://gibber.cc)

 ### Pure Data (Pd) {#pure-data}

-{:.info-box}

-We'll be installing & using Pd on our laptops from week 1, so if you want to get a head start you could even download & install it now.

 Pd is a visual computer music environment.
 It's just a regular piece of software which runs on your computer, although there are also versions which run on